 Dial 211 to receive help finding resources such as meal options, workforce offices, women’s support, etc. specific to your location.
 211 has the most up-to-date knowledge of resources available in your area.
 Read more about 211 specific COVID-19 resources here.

 Google has also created a one-stop resource landing page linking to Coronavirus information including updated stats, health and testing info, and mental health support guidance.

-- This CDC Home Checklist will help make you prepared and make good decisions about how to protect your family during the COVID-19 outbreak.
+- This CDC Home Checklist will help make you prepared and make good decisions about how to protect your family during the COVID-19 pandemic.

 - The CDC has also provided a complete list and description of Coronavirus symptoms, including a Self Checker chat which helps you decide whether you need to seek testing or medical care.